List of birds

 This article lists living orders and families of birds.
-The links below should then lead to family accounts and hence to individual species.

-The passerines (perching birds) alone account for well over 5,000 species.
-In total there are about 10,000 species of birds described worldwide, though one estimate of the real number places it at almost twice that.
+In total there are about 11,000 species of birds described as of 2024, though one estimate of the real number places it at almost 20,000.
+The order passerines (perching birds) alone accounts for well over 5,000 species.

 Taxonomy is very fluid in the age of DNA analysis, so comments are made where appropriate, and all numbers are approximate.
 In particular see Sibley-Ahlquist taxonomy for a very different classification.

 Phylogeny

-Cladogram of modern bird relationships based on Jarvis, E.D. et al. (2014) with some clade names after Yuri, T. et al. (2013).
+Cladogram of modern bird relationships based on Stiller et al (2024)., showing the 44 orders recognised by the IOC.

-Paleognathae
+Subclass Palaeognathae

-The Paleognathae, or "old jaws", are one of the two superorders recognized within the taxonomic class Aves and consist of the ratites and tinamous.
+The Palaeognathae or "old jaws" is one of the two superorders recognized within the taxonomic class Aves and consist of the ratites and tinamous.
 The ratites are mostly large and long-legged, flightless birds, lacking a keeled sternum.
 Traditionally, all the ratites were place in the order Struthioniformes.
-However, recent genetic analysis has found that the group is not monophyletic, as it is paraphyletic with respect to the tinamous, so the ostriches are classified as the only members of the order Struthioniformes and other rattites placed in other orders.
+However, recent genetic analysis has found that the group is not monophyletic, as it is paraphyletic with respect to the tinamous, so the ostriches are classified as the only members of the order Struthioniformes and other ratites placed in other orders.